Page loading ... Please wait.

 Printer Friendly Page

-Brownie Cupcakes are easily made in one bowl and a hand mixer is entirely optional.
+The batter for these Brownie Cupcakes is easily made in one bowl and a hand mixer is entirely optional.
+The chocolate and butter are first melted together.
+Then, all you need to do is whisk (or stir) in the rest of the ingredients.
+That is it.
 We are using unsweetened chocolate in this recipe which is also known as baking, plain or bitter chocolate.
 This is chocolate in its rawest form which means it is just ground cocoa nibs that have been refined and contain between 50-55% cocoa butter (cocao fat).
 Since no sugar is added to the chocolate it has a strong, bitter taste that is used in baking but is never eaten out of hand.
-While you can buy unsweetened chocolate at your local grocery store in a box of eight individually wrapped squares, I prefer using either Ghirardelli or Scharffen Berger unsweetened chocolate that are found in some grocery stores or in specialty food stores.

-Preheat oven to 325 degrees F (170 degrees C) and place rack in center of oven.
-Line 12 muffin tins with paper or foil baking cups.
+Brownie Cupcakes: Preheat your oven to 325 degrees F (165 degrees C) and place the oven rack in the center of the oven.
+Butter (or spray with a non stick cooking spray) or line 12 muffin cups with paper liners.

-Melt the chopped chocolate and butter in a stainless steel bowl placed over a saucepan of simmering water.
-Once the chocolate is melted and smooth, remove from heat and let cool for a few minutes.
-Then stir (can also use a hand mixer) in the sugar.
+Melt the chocolate and butter in a stainless steel bowl (heatproof bowl) placed over a saucepan of simmering water.
+Then remove from heat and let cool to lukewarm.
+Then whisk or stir (can also use a hand mixer) in the sugar.
 Add the vanilla and then add the eggs, one at a time, mixing well after each addition.
+Scrape down the sides of the bowl as needed.
 Mix in the flour and salt until well blended.

 Evenly divide the batter between the muffin cups.
-Place in the preheated oven and bake for about 20 minutes or until a toothpick inserted in the center of the cupcake has moist crumbs.
+Place in the preheated oven and bake for about 20 minutes or until a toothpick inserted in the center of a cupcake still has moist crumbs clinging to it.
 Remove from oven and let cool on a wire rack.
-Once the cupcakes have completely cooled, frost with icing.
-You can either spread the frosting on the cupcakes with a small spatula or if piping, using a large Wilton 6B closed star tip to make little rose buds.
+Once the cupcakes have completely cooled, frost with the icing.
+You can either spread the frosting on the cupcakes with a small spatula or if piping, using a large plain or star tip.

 Chocolate Frosting: Melt the chocolate in a heatproof bowl placed over a saucepan of simmering water.
 Remove from heat and let cool to room temperature.